-- Students must reapply for financial aid each year - Students must be enrolled for at least 6 credits and be pursuing a degree - Changes in eligibility (such as receipt of additional resources, changes in enrollment, etc. may result in loan reduction) - Graduate students must maintain satisfactory progress standards as listed below.
+- Changes in eligibility (such as receipt of additional resources, changes in enrollment, etc. may result in loan reduction) - Graduate students must maintain satisfactory progress standards as listed below.

 Satisfactory Academic Progress Standards For Graduate Students

 Federal regulations require that institutions of higher education establish minimum standards of "Satisfactory Academic Progress" for students who receive federal financial aid including loans under the Federal Family Educational Loan Program (Stafford subsidized and unsubsidized loan programs).
 As a result, the FSU Financial Aid Office is required to evaluate all recipients' progress towards obtaining a degree.
 Students who fail to meet these requirements will not be eligible to participate in any federal Title IV programs of which federal student loans are a part.
 In order to meet satisfactory progress standards, students are required to: